Karla Cardno's killer Paul Dally again refused parole

-Paul Dally - the man who killed Karla Cardno in 1989 - has again been not been refused parole.
+Paul Dally - the man who killed Karla Cardno in 1989 - has again been refused parole.

 Dally snatched Karla as she was cycling home in Lower Hutt in May 1989.